7even-deV/The-Quest/commits.md

 45. Increase UI (Canvas) and the spawn of enemies for each level
 46. Improve the functionality of UI, items and menu bar
 47. Corrections in the main menu commands (class Main)
+48. Scale screen width and height dimensions in User database